In the Flat Field: Music

-NME's Andy Gill wrote that the dark atmosphere of the record was reminiscent of previous works by groups including Siouxsie and the Banshees, Adam and the Ants, and Joy Division.
-In his AllMusic review, critic Ned Raggett described Bauhaus as a "glam-inspired rock band", said that singer Peter Murphy channeled both Iggy Pop and David Bowie, and compared Daniel Ash's guitar playing to that of Mick Ronson.
+NME's Andy Gill wrote that the dark atmosphere of the record was reminiscent of contemporaries such as Siouxsie and the Banshees, Adam and the Ants, and Joy Division.
+In his AllMusic review, critic Ned Raggett described Bauhaus as a "glam-inspired rock band" comparing vocalist Peter Murphy to Iggy Pop and David Bowie and guitarist Daniel Ash's performance to that of Bowie sideman Mick Ronson.
 Raggett noted that the album concluded with "a dramatic ending" with the song "Nerves".

+The album's lyrics feature many taboo subjects such as martyrdom, paranoia, madness, obsession and prostitution.
+"Stigmata Martyr", for instance, is about "a person whose religious obsession with Christ takes the form of a physical manifestation of the crucifixion; i.e. nail marks on the hands: 'In a crucifixion, ecstacy, Lying cross checked in agony, Stigmata bleed continuously, Holes in head, hands, feet, and weep for me.'
+When delivering these lyrics Peter became the stigmata."
+Another song, "Dark Entries", tells the story of title character Dorian Gray from Oscar Wilde's novel The Picture of Dorian Gray, which is Murphy's favorite novel.
+Murphy explains: "It was the first book with real substance that I chose for myself.
+It's a story of great narcissism and esoteric interior, and brilliantly written.
+It's a window into this personality, this Oscar Wilde chap I'd heard about.
+The language is so opulent.
+It's a rock star's story, really."
+The track "In the Flat Field" was inspired by "the quotidian mundaneness of life in Northampton, and the desire to escape that 'flat' existence."

 Release

-In the Flat Field was released on 3 November 1980 by record label 4AD.
-It was met with a negative response from critics, but topped the UK Independent Albums Chart and made the UK Albums Chart for one week, peaking at No. 72.
+In the Flat Field was released on 7 November 1980 by record label 4AD.
+It was met with a negative response from professional critics in the UK, but topped the UK Independent Albums Chart and made the UK Albums Chart for one week at No. 72.

 The album was first released on CD by 4AD in April 1988 with eight bonus tracks, including three non-album singles: "Dark Entries", "Terror Couple Kill Colonel", and a cover of T. Rex's "Telegram Sam".
 Five of these bonus tracks had been previously compiled on the 4AD EP in 1983.

-On 19 October 2009, 4AD and Beggars Banquet reissued the album as an "Omnibus Edition", featuring the 24-bit John Dent remastered CD of the original nine-track album in a replica mini-LP sleeve (with corresponding inner sleeve featuring the lyrics), plus a 16-track bonus disc of singles, outtakes, alternate recordings, and original versions.
+On 19 October 2009, 4AD and Beggars Banquet reissued the album as an "Omnibus Edition", featuring a 24-bit John Dent remaster of the original nine-track album on CD in a replica mini-LP sleeve (with corresponding inner sleeve featuring the lyrics), plus a 16-track bonus disc of singles, outtakes, alternate recordings, and original versions.
 The set came inside a semi-long box, coupled with a 48-page book that included comments from band members, photos, complete lyrics, complete tour date information for 1979 and 1980, and an essay by Andrew Brooksbank on the formation and creation of the band, the singles, and the album.